-Section 1.
-Be it enacted by the General Assembly of the State of Tennessee, That it shall be a misdemeanor for any person to sell, or offer to sell, or to bring into the less than twenty-five nor more than one hundred dollars, and be imprisoned at the discretion of the court.
+SECTION 1.
+Be it enacted by the General Assembly of the State of Tennessee, That it shall be a misdemeanor for any person to sell, or offer to sell, or to bring into the

 State for the purpose of selling, giving away, or otherwise disposing of belt or pocket pistols, or revolvers, or any other kind of pistols, except army or navy pistol; Prosale of pistols vided that this Act shall not be enforced against any persons now having license to sell such articles until the expiration of such present license.